buruzaemon/natto/README.md

 -  Please try not to mess with the Rakefile, version, or history.
 If you must have your own version, that is fine, but please isolate to its own commit so I can cherry-pick around it.

 ## Changelog
-Please see the [CHANGELOG](CHANGELOG) for this gem's release history.
+Please see the {file:CHANGELOG} for this gem's release history.

 ## Copyright
 Copyright &copy; 2011, Brooke M. Fujita.
 All rights reserved.
-Please see the [LICENSE](LICENSE) file for further details.
+Please see the {file:LICENSE} file for further details.